Gaius Gracchus: Second tribunate (122 BC)

-The first bill, to give citizenship to the Latins, was vetoed by Drusus and the latter bill on Latin rights for the Italians may have also given them full citizenship rights but, although Fannius was an ally of Gracchus', he opposed the second bill.
+The first bill, to give citizenship to the Latins, was vetoed by Drusus, and the second bill on Latin rights for the Italians may have also given them full citizenship rights; but, although Fannius was an ally of Gracchus, he opposed the second bill.
 Drusus countered Gaius' Italian citizenship bill with a much less extensive bill to exempt them from scourging, which passed.
 Fannius, for his part, was able to mobilise opposition to extending citizenship by convincing the people that extending citizenship would require them to share their privileges.
 A fragment of Fannius' speech survives:

 The issue persisted through the end of the year to the consular elections, when Fannius promulgated an edict expelling Italians from Rome, which was opposed by an edict of Gaius' which allegedly promised tribunician protection for any Italians who remained (but was, in the event unfulfilled).

-He also proposed a bill to have the centuries (the Roman voting blocs) vote in a random order rather than in traditional order where the richest centuries voted first.
-Changing the order to random would not have changed the overweighting of the rich in the Roman comitia, but would have ensured "the chances of those who drew their support from the poorer citizens would not be prejudiced".
+He also proposed a bill to have the centuries (the Roman voting blocs) vote in a random order rather than in traditional order in which the richest centuries voted first.
+This would not have changed the overweighting of the rich in the Roman comitia, but would have ensured "the chances of those who drew their support from the poorer citizens would not be prejudiced".
 There is, however, no evidence that this bill passed.

 During his second tribunate, he left the city – perhaps sanctioned by the senate – to supervise the foundation of the colony at Carthage, which supposedly was plagued with bad omens.
-The citizenship bills' failure, however, revealed his waning popularity, and he was defeated when standing for re-election to a third consecutive tribunate.
+The citizenship bills' failure, however, revealed his waning popularity, and he was defeated when he stood for re-election to a third consecutive tribunate.

 Outbreak of violence

 In the new year, some of Gaius' and his allies' legislative programme came under attack.
 One of the tribunes for 121 BC, Minucius Rufus, wished to repeal the lex Rubria authorising the construction of the colony at Carthage.
 When an attendant jeered at Gracchus and his entourage during a sacrifice and was stabbed to death with styluses, the consul Lucius Opimius summoned a meeting of the senate, which Gracchus and his ally – Marcus Fulvius Flaccus – did not attend.

-At the senate meeting, the senate moved the senatus consultum ultimum and urged Opimius to attack Gracchus and his allies.
-In response, Gracchus and Flaccus armed their followers and seized the temple of Diana on the Aventine hill.
+At the senate meeting, the senate moved the first "senatus consultum ultimum" and urged Opimius to defend the state by any means necessary.
+In response, Gracchus and Flaccus armed their followers and seized the temple of Diana on the Aventine Hill.
 Opimius called out the militia, along with some Cretan mercenary archers, and ordered the two to submit themselves to the judgement of the senate.
-Then, he marched into the Aventine with his forces, promising the weight of Gaius' head in gold.
+After sending away a messenger seeking terms and rejecting Opimius' demand for their surrender, Opimius marched on the Aventine with his forces, offering bounties for Gracchus and Flaccus.
 Flaccus and his sons were killed, Gracchus was either killed or committed suicide after fleeing across the river Tiber.